Non-Binary Top Surgery

 Why choose Align Surgical Associates Inc. for non-binary top surgery?

 Align Surgical offers strategic surgical procedures to help you live in a body that feels congruent with your authentic self.
 From our skilled board-certified surgeons to our highly trained and credentialed RN’s, we provide the utmost compassion and support throughout your transition.
-Dr. Satterwhite and Dr. Gurjala are passionate about obtaining the most advanced, cutting-edge technology on the market to help minimize scarring and recovery times.
+Dr. Satterwhite, Dr. Rodriguez, and Dr. Gurjala are passionate about obtaining the most advanced, cutting-edge technology on the market to help minimize scarring and recovery times.
 Call Align Surgical Associates Inc. today to learn more about non-binary top surgery and how it can help you to live your best life.